ChainAgnostic/CAIPs/CAIPs/caip-25.md

 In the initial call, the application interfaces with a provider to populate a session with a base state describing authorized chains, methods, event, and accounts.
-This negotation takes place by sending the application's REQUIRED and REQUESTED properties of the session, organized into arrays of namespaces (named `requiredNamespaces` and `optionalNamespaces` respectively).
-These two arrays are not mutually exclusive (i.e., additional properties of a required namespace may be requested under the same namespace key in the requested object).
+This negotation takes place by sending the application's REQUIRED and REQUESTED authorizations of the session, grouped into objects scoping those authorizations which in turn are grouped into two top-level arrays (named `requiredScopes` and `optionalScopes` respectively).
+These two arrays are not mutually exclusive (i.e., additional properties of a required scope may be requested under the same keyed scope object key in the requested array).
+Note that scopes can be keyed to an entire [CAIP-104][] "namespace", meaning applicable to *any* current or future [CAIP-2][] chainID within that namespace, or keyed to a specific [CAIP-2][] within that namespace.

-If any properties in the required namespace(s) are not authorized by the respondent (e.g. wallet), a failure response expressive of one or more specific failure states will be sent (see [#### failure states](#failure-states) below), with the exception of user denying consent.
+If any properties in the required scope(s) are not authorized by the respondent (e.g. wallet), a failure response expressive of one or more specific failure states will be sent (see [#### failure states](#failure-states) below), with the exception of user denying consent.
 For privacy reasons, an `undefined`